NoahAlting/CFTree/README.md

 Urban climate simulations increasingly rely on digital twins of cities, yet vegetation remains largely absent or oversimplified despite its strong influence on wind flow and heat exchange.
 This project introduces a complete end-to-end workflow that reconstructs detailed, watertight, and physically meaningful tree models from raw airborne laser scanning (ALS) point clouds.

-The pipeline operates directly on unstructured LiDAR data and consists of three major components:
+The pipeline operates directly on unstructured lidar data and consists of three major components:

 1. **Data acquisition** — Automatic download, clipping, and preprocessing of AHN tiles for a user-defined area.
 2. **Segmentation** — Novel *High-Order Multi-Echo Density (HOMED)* vegetation filtering and per-tree clustering via a modified *TreeSeparation* algorithm.